hypernormalisation/zeal/am_vs_dg/externals.md

 For more info on how these are calculated vs a lvl 83 boss mob see: https://wowpedia.fandom.com/wiki/Resistance

+So the average mitigation on a black hole explosion on algalon should be:
+- 34% with aura mastery and shadow resist aura
+- 36% with divine guardian (cancelled dsac) and base shadow resist aura

+i.e. DG should give slightly better mitigation.

 ## Why this doc?

 Someone was insisting today in ret-questions that AM was providing better mitigation than DG, over "every log they looked at across 10 kills".